Kailyn Lowry Pregnant: ‘Teen Mom 2’ Reacts To Chris Lopez Rumors

 After confirming her baby news on her blog, Kailyn Lowry appeared on an episode of Teen Mom 2 and spoke of her pregnancy.
 However, while the reality star has revealed she’s about halfway through her pregnancy, she said she was not ready to identify the man who she is having a baby with.
 As for her date of conception, Lowry likely became pregnant with her third child in early November, although she may have conceived shortly before or after.

-Kailyn Lowry and Chris Lopez are known to communicate with one another online and while they haven’t said much to one another publicly in recent weeks, Lopez spoke of a miracle child in January — and Lowry favorited his tweet.
+Kailyn Lowry and Chris Lopez are known to communicate with one another online, and while they haven’t said much to one another publicly in recent weeks, Lopez spoke of a miracle child in January — and Lowry favorited his tweet.
 While the post remained online for several weeks, Lopez ultimately chose to delete the tweet after it was used in articles claiming he could have fathered the Teen Mom 2 star’s third child.

 Kailyn Lowry’s rumored baby daddy has also shared a couple of other tweets that appeared to be related to the ongoing drama surrounding Lowry.
 In one of Lopez’s messages, he seemingly reacted to the news of Kailyn Lowry’s ex-husband Javi Marroquin’s allegedly upcoming tell-all and in another, he commented on the news of another man being tied to her pregnancy.